 Trashology 101: Waste Reduction for Grades 3-5

-The Health and Environment Department has created an educational curriculum on waste management called Trashology 101.
-The new curriculum is targeted to students in grades 3-5 (ages 8-11) and their teachers, families, youth-serving organizations such as scout groups, recreational clubs, and faith-based organizations.
+Trashology 101 is a curriculum on waste management, targeted to students in grades 3-5 (ages 8-11) and their teachers, families, youth-serving organizations such as scout groups, recreational clubs and faith-based organizations.

 Through Trashology 101, young people will learn how they are connected to the environment, how solid waste management impacts the environment, and how they can personally make a positive impact in their school, home and community.